blu-base/flyspray-docker/README.md

 [Flyspray](https://www.flyspray.org) is a light-weight open-source bug tracker.
 This repository containes the source of a Docker image for that software.

-Major parts of the source of this repository are shamelessly copied from the [Nextcloud](https://github.com/nextcloud/docker) Docker container source and adapted to the needs of Flyspray.
+Major parts of this repository are shamelessly copied from the [Nextcloud](https://github.com/nextcloud/docker) Docker container source and adapted to the needs of Flyspray.

 # How to use this image